🎧 Too lazy to read? Listen to an audio summary.

 It has a point.
 It also has a limit.

 The point: showing up as a foreigner and calling police on your neighbor’s quinceañera, or demanding a German noise environment in a city that has never had one, is exactly the kind of low-context incompetence that gives expats a bad reputation.
-The American instinct to “just have a direct conversation” about the 2 AM music lands as a confrontation in a high-context culture in ways you don’t intend.
+The American instinct to “just have a direct conversation” about the 2 AM music lands as confrontational in a high-context culture in ways you don’t intend.
 Mexico isn’t going to restructure 500 years of cultural formation because your sleep tracker shows poor REM numbers.

 One more thing worth saying directly: “culture” sometimes gets used as a conversation-stopper in ways that go too far.
 A dog tethered to a concrete driveway for its entire life, barking for eight hours because it has nothing else to do, isn’t culture the way a quinceañera is culture.
-It’s an animal in chronic distress whose owner has simply stopped thinking about it.
+It’s an animal in chronic distress whose owner has stopped thinking about it.
 Calling that cultural gives it more dignity than it deserves.
 Some things are just inconsiderate.
 Mexico isn’t unique in having inconsiderate people.
 It’s just lower on the institutional mechanisms that keep inconsiderate behavior in check.

 This Is Latin America, Not Just Mexico

 Everything I’ve said about Mexico applies in varying degrees to every country south of the US border.
+Colombia, Peru, Ecuador, Costa Rica — the cultural specifics shift, the output is similar.
+There will be noise you didn’t invite.
+There will always be a dog.

 The buildings make it worse.
 Construction across the region defaults to concrete block, tile floors, single-pane aluminum windows, and minimal insulation between units.
 Sound moves through these structures like they were designed for acoustic transmission.
-Your next-door neighbor’s television is basically in your bedroom.
-Your upstairs neighbor’s footsteps are a percussion instrument.
-The architecture of a continent built in a different acoustic tradition than the one you came from.

-Packing earplugs is now as automatic for me as packing a phone charger.
-If you don’t need them, you’ve gotten lucky.
-If you do need them and you don’t have them, you will spend a meaningful portion of your trip lying awake angry at a situation you can’t change.
+Pack accordingly: I tell everyone moving to or traveling in Latin America — bring earplugs and noise-canceling headphones.
+Not as a Mexico precaution.
+As a continent precaution.
+If you don't need them, great.
+If you do and don't have them, you will spend a meaningful portion of your trip lying awake angry at a situation you cannot change.

 What Actually Works